 We look for partnership opportunities and shared projects.

-Our Strategic Plan is accompanied by an Operational Plan that is updated annually to outline a work agenda that is both realistic and aspirational (that is to say it includes the projects are already funded and those that we will be looking out for funding for).
+Our Strategic Plan is accompanied by an Operational Plan that is updated annually to outline a work agenda that is both realistic and aspirational (that is to say it includes the projects that are already funded that we plan to implement and those projects for which we need to secure funding to start).